-I am broadly interested in ensuring correctness and security of embedded software.
+I am broadly interested in ensuring software correctness and security.
 Specifically, my research focuses on automated analysis and verification techniques for software at binary level.

 I'm a PhD candidate with the Electronic Design Automation group at University of Kaiserslautern, advised by Prof. Wolfgang Kunz.
 I graduated from Damascus University, Syria with a B.Sc. in computer science with a focus on distributed systems and computer networks.
 Later, I spent five years in the industry working in various development and engineering roles.

 I hold an M.Sc. degree (with distinction) from European Masters in Embedded Computing Systems (EMECS) where I spent my first year at University of Southampton, UK and second year at University of Kaiserslautern, Germany.